keithalewis/papers/ct.md

 > by tables, chairs, glasses of beer and other such objects

 He revised his attempts at axiomatizing geometry several times prior to realizing this.
-Maybe this is old hat these days, but this is what math is about.
+Maybe it is old hat these days, but this is what math is about.
 The names don't really matter, only the relationships they satify.
+But vocabulary is how people communicate.

 Vocabulary: _object_, _arrow_, _composition_,
 _identity arrow_, _associative law_.